nestybox/sysbox/README.md

 OS-virtualization technology meant to create containers that can run applications as well as system-level software, easily and securely.

-Sysbox uses isolation features of the Linux kernel (e.g., namespaces, cgroups), and complements these with advanced OS virtualization techniques such as partial virtualization of procfs and sysfs, selective syscall interception, and more in order to create the container abstraction.

 This makes the containers created by Sysbox very fast, efficient, and portable.
 Isolation wise, it's fair to say that they provide stronger isolation than regular Docker containers (by virtue of using the Linux user-namespace),